PoisotLab/ms_betacov_mapping/README.md

 [@Anthony2017GloPat], though not necessarily betacoronaviruses, and particularly not those in clades with notable zoonotic potential.

+## The phylogeographic regions of hosts and their viruses overlap

 ![This is the legend of the figure...](figures/combined_biogeo.png){#fig:biogeo}

-## Geographic Mosaic of bat-betacoronavirus risk
+## Coevolution-informed spillover risk is different in space

 In order to turn the hypotheses based on the Geographic Mosaic Theory of Coevolution into a measure of risk, we overlapped three components of spillover